-Exceeds Expectations 5.00 pts Meets Expectations 4.35 pts Approaching Expectations 3.75 pts Below Expectations 3.50 pts Unacceptable 3.00 pts N/O b. chronic medical conditions c. preventative health measures Ability to interpret the findings of diagnostic studies and procedures obtained in the evaluation of the internal medicine patient.
-Ability to develop initial comprehensive differential diagnoses and subsequently formulate a definitive diagnosis, based medical data collected and interpreted.
-In the internal medicine setting and in collaboration with h the supervisir ng preceptor, d emonstrates al oility to: a. formulate and implement an appropriate treatment plan b. provide patient education c. define follow-up recommendations d. utilize evidence-based medicine Ability to outline considerations in caring for patients wi th conditions s een in the inter rnal medicine p ractice with re gard to: a. public health concerns b. legal rights c. ethical issues d. informed consent Ability to identify and initiate the appropriate referral for problems beyond the scope of the PA provider and the internal medicine practice.
-Demonstrates critical thinking and medical decision making skills.
-Ability to recongnize personal limitations in medical knowledge and/or skills and seeks appropriate consultation.
-Interacts with physicians, healthcare personnel and patients tactfully facilitating open and effective communication while demonstrating empathy and cultural sensitivity.
+Exceeds Expectations 5.00 pts Meets Expectations 4.35 pts Approaching Expectations 3.75 pts Below Expectations 3.50 pts Unacceptable 3.00 pts N/O Interprets the findings of diagnostic studies and procedures obtained in the evaluation of the family medicine patient.
+Ability to develop initial comprehensive differential diagnoses and subsequently formulate a definitive diagnosis for family medicine patients, based on medical data collected and interpreted.
+In the family medicine setting and in collaboration wi th the supervi sing preceptor demonstrates s ability to: a. formulate and implement an appropriate treatment plan b. provide patient education c. define follow-up recommendations d. utilize evidence-based medicine Ability to outline considerations in caring for patients with conditio ns seen in the family medicir ne practice wit h regard to: a. public health concerns b. legal rights c. ethical issues d. informed consent Ability to identify and initiate the appropriate referral for problems beyond the scope of the PA provider and practice.
+Demonstrates critical thinking and medical decision-making skills.
+Ability to recognize personal limitations in medical knowledge and/or skills and seeks appropriate consultation.
+Interacts with physicians, healthcare personnel, and patients tactfully facilitating open and effective communication while demonstrating empathy and cultural sensitivity.
 Ability to gather accurate and clinically relevant patient information to formulate succinct and thorough patient documentation.
 Ability to orally present clinical cases in a clear and concise manner.
-Demonstrates: a. intellectual honesty
+Demonstrates: a. intellectual honesty b. professional appearance, demeanor and conduct AHU PA student's competency in the evaluation and following types of encounters: management of family med licine patients during the cli nical rotation i in the a.
+Preventative b.
+Emergent c.
+Acute